tusharBasor/instagram_clone_Ui/README.md

 - This project is not affiliated with Instagram or Meta.

 - It is created only for educational and learning purposes.
+- All trademarks, logos, and designs belong to their respective owners.